 PART 6 CONTINUING LICENSURE FOR LICENSED EDUCATORS IN NEW MEXICO

-6.60.6.1 ISSUING AGENCY: Public Education Department (PED).
+6.60.6.1 ISSUING AGENCY: Public Education Department, hereinafter the department.

-[6.60.6.1 NMAC - Rp 6.60.6.1 NMAC, 9/30/2003; A, 8/31/2004; A, 10/31/2007]
+[6.60.6.1 NMAC – Rp, 6.60.6.1 NMAC, 1/18/2023]

-6.60.6.2 SCOPE: Chapter 60, Part 6 governs continuing licensure for persons holding valid New Mexico licensure and seeking continuing licensure on or after July 1, 1990.
+6.60.6.2 SCOPE: Individuals holding New Mexico licensure who are seeking continuing licensure.

-[6.60.6.2 NMAC - Rp 6.60.6.2 NMAC, 9/30/2003]
+[6.60.6.2 NMAC – Rp, 6.60.6.2 NMAC, 1/18/2023]

-6.60.6.3 STATUTORY AUTHORITY: Sections 22-2-1, 22-2-2, and 22-10A-3, NMSA 1978.
+6.60.6.3 STATUTORY AUTHORITY: Sections 9-24-8, 22-2-1, 22-2-2, 22-2-8.1, and 22-10A-3 NMSA 1978.

-[6.60.6.3 NMAC - Rp 6.60.6.3 NMAC, 9/30/2003]
+[6.60.6.3 NMAC – Rp, 6.60.6.3 NMAC, 1/18/2023]

 6.60.6.4 DURATION: Permanent.

-[6.60.6.4 NMAC - Rp 6.60.6.4 NMAC, 9/30/2003]
+[6.60.6.4 NMAC – Rp, 6.60.6.4 NMAC, 1/18/2023]

-6.60.6.5 EFFECTIVE DATE: September 30, 2003, unless a later date is cited in the history note at the end of a section.
+6.60.6.5 EFFECTIVE DATE: December 27, 2022, unless a later date is cited at the end of a section.

-[6.60.6.5 NMAC - Rp 6.60.6.5 NMAC, 9/30/2003]
+[6.60.6.5 NMAC – Rp, 6.60.6.5 NMAC, 1/18/2023]

-6.60.6.6 OBJECTIVE: This rule governs continuing licensure for persons holding valid New Mexico licensure and seeking continuing licensure on or after July 1, 1990.
+6.60.6.6 OBJECTIVE: This rule establishes the requirements for individuals holding New Mexico licensure who are seeking continuing licensure.

-[6.60.6.6 NMAC - Rp 6.60.6.6 NMAC, 9/30/2003; A, 5/31/2006]
+[6.60.6.6 NMAC – Rp, 6.60.6.6 NMAC, 1/18/2023]

 6.60.6.7 DEFINITIONS:

+A. “Advancement program level I – level II” or “APLI-II” means a series of five micro-credentials, aligned with the department-approved educator evaluation system, that a teacher with a level 1 teaching license shall successfully complete and demonstrate mastery in before progressing to a level 2 teaching license.

+B. “Advancement program level II – level III” or “APLII-III” means a series of five micro-credentials, aligned with the department-approved educator evaluation system, that a teacher with a level 2 teaching license shall successfully complete and demonstrate mastery in before progressing to a level 3-A teaching license.

-A. “Level 1 teaching license” means a provisional teaching license issued for the first five years of teaching that gives a beginning teacher the opportunity, through a formal mentorship program, for additional preparation to be a quality teacher.
+C. “Level 1 teaching license” means a provisional license issued for up to five years of teaching that gives a beginning teacher the opportunity, through a formal mentorship program and APLI-II, for additional preparation to be a quality teacher.

-B. “Level 2 teaching license” means a professional teaching license given to a teacher who is a fully qualified professional who is primarily responsible for ensuring that students meet and exceed PED academic content and performance standards; a teacher may choose to remain at level 2 for the remainder of that teacher's career.
+D. “Level 2 teaching license” means a professional license issued to a teacher who may choose to remain at level 2 for the remainder of their career and who is primarily responsible for ensuring students meet or exceed the department’s academic content and performance standards.

-C. “Level 3-A teaching license” means a master teaching license and is the highest level of teaching competence for those teachers who choose to advance as instructional leaders in the teaching profession and undertake greater responsibilities such as curriculum development, peer intervention, and mentoring.
+E. “Level 3-A teaching license” means a master teaching license that is the highest level of teaching competence for teachers who choose to advance as instructional leaders in the teaching profession and undertake greater responsibilities, such as curriculum development, peer intervention, and mentoring.

-D. “Full school year” means a minimum of 160 instructional days in a school year or 480 instructional days or equivalent number of days in schools or school districts on alternative schedules over multiple school years of full-time or part-time teaching during which the teacher is the teacher of record or serves as an instructional coach or resource teacher in at least one class each school year while holding a standard teaching license.
+F. “Full school year” means a minimum of 1080 instructional hours in a school year for teachers of students in seventh through 12th grades, 990 hours for teachers of students in full-day kindergarten through fifth grade, or 450 hours for teachers of students in half-day kindergarten, during which the teacher is the teacher of record or serves as an instructional coach or resource teacher in at least one class each school year while holding a standard teaching license.
 An equivalent number of instructional hours may be accepted for those teachers who do not teach every day.
-Instructional days may include teaching in summer school or similar educational setting.
+Instructional hours may include teaching in summer school, extended learning time programs, or similar educational settings.